 The amount of the disbursement may change annually based on the General Assembly’s allocation to the College Opportunity Fund.
 A public institution must be designated as an enterprise under C.R.S.
 23-5-101.7.
 A public institution of higher education shall not increase the student’s share of in-state tuition to make up for a reduction during the same fiscal year in the stipend amount from which budgetary calculations were made for establishing tuition rates.

 A public institution of higher education may not require a payment due from the student for the Total Tuition (tuition without consideration of the COF stipend offset) until the student has had adequate opportunity to apply for the stipend.
-“Adequate opportunity” is defined as the date that the institution submits the final reconciliation to the Colorado Access Network for the first semester, in the first year, the student enrolled under the COF program.
+“Adequate opportunity” is defined as the date that the institution submits the final reconciliation to the College Assist for the first semester, in the first year, the student enrolled under the COF program.

 A stipend payment may not constitute a state grant pursuant to Article X, Section 20 (2) (d) of the Colorado Constitution (C.R.S.
 23-18-202 (7)) nor may the stipend count as a resource in the calculation of financial aid.